 Issues reports and recommendations to the Board on issues and developments within its purview.

-Safe Traffic and Transportation Committee-The Safe Traffic and Transportation Committee’s purpose is to represent the community’s needs and interests regarding traffic safety and related transportation issues in our community, and to communicate and represent them to City and State officials to make needed changes.
-[Moved to Standing Rules]

 Meets at least once every other month.

 Contains no more than five (5) Board members, so that a majority of a quorum of the Board will not be present at its Committee meetings, unless the meeting has been posted as a special joint board and committee meeting.